RCJacH/RCJacH.github.io/content/post/review/scoop.md

 This will update an app, including scoop itself.

 By default, as in using `scoop update` without argument, scoop will update itself with git, and displays all new commit logs that was pushed since the last update.
-Scoop also updates automatically anytime we install or update a new app, along with the buckets that was added locally.
+Scoop also updates automatically anytime we install or update an app, along with the buckets that has been added.

-We can specify which app(s) to update by adding their name as arguments: `scoop update 7zip git`.
+We can specify which app(s) to update by adding their names as arguments: `scoop update 7zip git`.
 We can also tell scoop to update everything by using the asterisk `scoop update *`.

 Again, globally installed apps must use the `-g` option in the update command.

-## What's Next?
+## What's Next

 Now that we are familiar with the basics of Scoop, we can install apps to our heart's content.

-We can replace all those programs installed in `C:\Program Files` with the ones from Scoop so we can update them all at ones at a convenient time, without being bothered by their own notifications.
+We can replace all those programs installed in `C:\Program Files` with the ones from Scoop so we can update them all at once at a convenient time, without being bothered by their own notifications.

 We can clear the downloaded compressed installer to save hard-drive space by using `scoop cache rm <app>`, and clearing all cache using the asterisk.

 We can remove older versions of installed apps by using `scoop cleanup <app>`, with global option `-g` or remove cache option `-k` mentioned above.
 Asterisk works for this command as well.

-We can prevent app(s) from updating by using `scoop hold <apps>`.
-Reverting that using `scoop unhold <apps>`.
+We can prevent app(s) from updating by using `scoop hold <apps>`, and reverting that using `scoop unhold <apps>`.

 And, of course, what's a package manager without the ability to automate on multiple systems?
-Scoop has a command to export apps list to a text file, but I've yet to find the way to import from it, as mentioned in the `scoop help`.
+Scoop has a command to export apps list to a text file, but I've yet to find the way to import from it.

 Fortunately, there is an app called [scoop-backup](https://github.com/KNOXDEV/scoop-backup) that allows simple backup by saving apps list as a .ps1 or a compressed .bat file, and running that file will restore the entire Scoop installation.
-I have not had the chance to try this, but it sounds promising.

 One more thing...